 - 2.3 Other projects/assignments proposed by the Board or Commission: (Any projects or activities proposed in this section should be discussed with the Council Liaison prior to listing it in this work plan.)
-To assist with Council review of the work plans, please list the B&C's proposed projects or assignments in priority order. - 1.
-If not completed in FY18, apply for designation as a Certified Local Government (CLG) to the NM Historic Preservation Department.
-With designation as a CLG, the County of Los Alamos will be eligible to apply for HP state and federal grants. - 2.
-Set aside one regular meeting for informational or educational purposes per year, pertaining to the work and functions of the commission or to historic preservation. - 3.
-If not completed in FY18, revise the HPAB Ordinance to include CLG requirements. - 4.
-Begin work on identifying historic districts, landmarks, trails, buildings in the County for local designation.
+To assist with Council review of the work plans, please list the B&C's proposed projects or assignments in priority order. - If not completed in FY18, apply for designation as a Certified Local Government (CLG) to the NM Historic Preservation Division.
+With designation as a CLG, the County of Los Alamos will be eligible to apply for Historic Preservation state and federal grants. - Set aside one regular meeting for informational or educational purposes per year, pertaining to the work and functions of the commission or to historic preservation. - If not completed in FY18, revise the HPAB Ordinance to include CLG requirements. - Formalize a local historic district(s). - Begin work on identifying historic districts, landmarks, trails, buildings in the County for local designation.
 Prioritize the list and apply for state and/or federal grants for studies.